MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 AG: Right.
 You can't deny it.
 You don't have to like it, but you can't ignore it.
 {: .interviewer }

 HJ: I love a lot of things like we spoke earlier off camera about [King Crimson](/discover/king-crimson).
 I love those guys.
 Obviously I'm a huge fan of the Beatles.
 Probably not a day goes by without some Beatles earworm in my head.
-I love a lot of [Simon and Garfunkel](https://en.wikipedia.org/wiki/Simon_%26_Garfunkel).
+I love a lot of [Simon and Garfunkel&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Simon_%26_Garfunkel).
 I'm open to all kinds of music.
-I love [Public Enemy](https://en.wikipedia.org/wiki/Public_Enemy_(band)), [Beastie Boys](https://en.wikipedia.org/wiki/Beastie_Boys) I think are fantastic.
+I love [Public Enemy&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Public_Enemy_(band)), [Beastie Boys&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Beastie_Boys) I think are fantastic.
 {: .interviewee }

 It's not the music I listen to every day, but when I listen to them, it's also like, "Shut up, pay attention.
 These are not some dudes in a garage.
 They're onto something."
 It's fantastically crafted music.
 They have fun.
 There's a sense of fun and creativity in there.
 They're not just out there to make a hit.
 They're there to make music, they're there to make weird music.
-A lot of [Radiohead](https://en.wikipedia.org/wiki/Radiohead).
+A lot of [Radiohead&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Radiohead).
 {: .interviewee }

 {% include video.html vid="F_4fiMIxO2E" %}

-AG: Have you heard [Brad Mehldau's Radiohead stuff](https://en.wikipedia.org/wiki/Day_Is_Done_(album))?
+AG: Have you heard [Brad Mehldau's Radiohead stuff&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Day_Is_Done_(album))?
 {: .interviewer }

 HJ: Yes, of course.
 Ooh!
-There's something I discovered quite recently, [Postmodern Jukebox](https://en.wikipedia.org/wiki/Postmodern_Jukebox).
+There's something I discovered quite recently, [Postmodern Jukebox&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Postmodern_Jukebox).
 {: .interviewee }

 AG: Oh yeah, very creative!
 Very fun.
 {: .interviewer }

 HJ: I *love* those guys.
 A lot of those singers are fantastic.
 Then there are people who are not musicians, but have been incredible influences on me.
-Certainly people like [Charlie Chaplin](https://en.wikipedia.org/wiki/Charlie_Chaplin), [Marx Brothers](https://en.wikipedia.org/wiki/Marx_Brothers) (although they are kind of musicians as well, a lot of them).
+Certainly people like [Charlie Chaplin&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Charlie_Chaplin), [Marx Brothers&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Marx_Brothers) (although they are kind of musicians as well, a lot of them).
 In today's world, I'm also intrigued by--you know what? <span class="important">I'm intrigued by anybody that is passionate about what they do.</span>
 {: .interviewee }

 Sometimes it's a nameless street performer that I also just shut up and listen.
 Pay attention to this guy or this girl.
 They're playing there on the street and they're not doing it for fun.
 They're doing it because--of course to get a little bit of money, but this is what they do.
 Some of them are just amazing.
 There's no reason why some of those people on the street should not have huge record deals.